 6. Your National Insurance (NI) number

-This is usually shown on your payslip.
-You have to have an NI number to work in the UK.
-You have the same NI number throughout your whole life – even if you change your name.
-It is your personal number for the whole of the social security system.
-It’s used to make sure all your contributions are recorded properly, and helps to build up your entitlement to state benefits – like a pension.
+It’s your personal number for the whole of the social security system.
+It’s used to make sure all your contributions are recorded properly and helps to build up your entitlement to state benefits – like a pension.

 7. Payments, wages, bonuses, commission